 Custodian - A specialised financial institution responsible for safeguarding worldwide the listed securities and certain cash assets of the Company, as well as the income arising therefrom, through provision of custodial, settlement and associated services.
-The Company's custodian is JP Morgan Chase Bank NA.
+The Company's custodian is JP Morgan

-Depositary - Under AIFMD rules applying from July 2014, the Company must appoint a depositary, whose duties in respect of investments, cash and similar assets include: safekeeping; verification of ownership and valuation; and cash monitoring.
+Depositary - Under AIFMD rules, the Company must appoint a depositary, whose duties in respect of investments, cash and similar assets include: safekeeping; verification of ownership and valuation; and cash monitoring.
 Under AIFMD regulations, the depositary has strict liability for the loss of the Company's financial assets in respect of which it has safekeeping duties.
 The depositary's oversight duties include, but are not limited to dividend payments and adherence to investment limits.
-The Company's depositary is JP Morgan Chase Bank NA.
+The Company's depositary is JP Morgan Chase Bank.

 Dividend - The income from an investment.
 The Company currently pays dividends to shareholders four times per year in January, April, July and October.
 The rate of the dividend is announced in January each year and is set at an annual yield of six per cent to the net asset value at the end of the preceding year.
-In January 2020 the Board announced that the Company would declare its annual dividend in Sterling.
-The previous practice was to declare in Euros.
+Since January 2020 the Board has declared the Company's annual dividend in Sterling.
+The previous practice was to declare in